Grand Floridian Resort and Spa – Deluxe Resort

-The Grand Floridian Resort is the "Deluxe" resort hotel, and its prices are among the more expensive offered at Disney.
+The Grand Floridian Resort is a “Deluxe” resort hotel, and its prices are among the most expensive offered at Disney.
 Standard rooms have a maximum four-person occupancy per room.
 No charge for children under 17 years old when in the same room as the adults.
 If you have more than two adults in the room, there will be a $25 per night charge for each extra adult.
 Maximum of five per regular room, six per suite, plus a child under 3 in a crib.

 Walt Disney World Resort rates vary by season (there are nine seasons now), and also by day of the week.
 The holiday season is the most expensive time of the year.
 It runs from mid-December to early January as well as during Easter Week.

 There are 20 room categories for the Grand Floridian.
 Listed below are the standard rooms and club-level rooms.
 What is NOT listed are all the deluxe, 1 and 2 bedrooms and suites.